bptajshmhfp122o-ai/DoctorGo/README.md

 # Welcome to DoctorGo project

 ## Project info
+practical user-first app that connects patients to nearby doctors and clinics, allows users to join queues in real-time or book appointments, supports secure online payment, and uses a lightweight AI recommender to suggest the best provider for a particular situation.
+The goal is to solve the real problems people face today: long waits, unclear costs, inefficient queue management and to raise the efficiency of management of clinics and medical centers.
 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.